Swarovski, Hammer Made, and Abercrombie & Fitch Join Tenant Lineup at Twin Cities' Rosedale Center

 Key Details

 The transactions involve a trio of retail operators moving into Rosedale Center, a regional shopping hub situated in the Twin Cities suburb of Roseville.
 Swarovski's new 1,051-square-foot lease represents a targeted physical footprint for the luxury crystal retailer, which focuses on high-density visual merchandising rather than sprawling floor plans.
-While the exact financial terms of the leases and the identities of the two additional retailers have not been publicly disclosed, the collective deal volume covers enough square footage to reshape the center's internal traffic flow.
+The two additional tenants are Hammer Made, a men's clothing boutique taking 576 square feet and opened in late May 2026, and Abercrombie & Fitch, which is set to open a 5,500-square-foot store in summer 2026.

 Rosedale Center's sheer scale—spanning 1.1 million square feet—makes it an anchor for Twin Cities retail.
-Mall management has been actively curating a diverse tenant roster to replace legacy department store spaces and adapt to post-pandemic consumer habits.
-Swarovski's decision to open a brick-and-mortar boutique in this environment illustrates the ongoing premium that jewelry and luxury brands place on high-traffic, in-person retail experiences.
+Swarovski's decision to open a brick-and-mortar boutique in this environment illustrates the ongoing premium that jewelry and accessories brands place on high-traffic, in-person retail experiences.

 Market Context